YazanAmmar/obsidian-color-master/README.md

 - **Beginners** — Simple color pickers, preset profiles, and a "Set Background" feature to get a polished look fast.
 - **Power users / Developers** — Full variable list, per-profile & global snippets, drag-and-drop reordering, regex notice rules, and exportable JSON.

-> The entire plugin is built on TypeScript, ensuring a stable, bug-free experience and faster future updates.

 ---